act-rules/act-rules.github.io/pages/design/rule-design.md

 ### Authors

 Names of the Authors.
 These must be an exact match of names in `contributors` property in `package.json`.
+Note: If an author does not exist in `package.json`, they should be added to that file as part of the relevant PR.

 ## Applicability